Doing legal business in England and Wales

 The status of registered European lawyer is thus no longer available to lawyers from the EU, Iceland, Liechtenstein or Norway.

 All EU lawyers previously registered as European lawyers with the SRA have the option of registering as foreign lawyers.

 The UK reached a separate agreement with Switzerland, which provides additional rights for Swiss nationals resident in the UK and UK nationals living in Switzerland.

-Swiss lawyers continue to be eligible to apply for registered European lawyer status with the same practising rights as before Brexit.
+Under the UK-Switzerland Citizens Rights Agreement, Swiss lawyers can still apply for registered European lawyer status with the same practising rights as before Brexit.

-This arrangement continues for four years after the end of the Brexit transition period.
+This arrangement continues until the end of 2024.

 Registered foreign lawyers (RFLs)